-Following the education component of the campaign, selected businesses will be audited by industrial inspectors from Private Sector Labour Relations to ensure that children are not being employed or otherwise engaged in breach of the Children and Community Services Act.
-If breaches are identified, Private Sector Labour Relations may initiate prosecution action in the Industrial Magistrates Court.
+Following the education component of the campaign in September 2018, selected businesses are now being audited by industrial inspectors from Private Sector Labour Relations to ensure that children are not being employed or otherwise engaged in breach of the CCS Act.
+For the audit, records will need to be provided, that will then be examined by industrial inspectors.

 Frequently asked questions